|

 Definition

-Titles, identifying phrases, or names given to a work of art, architecture, or material culture.
+Titles, identifying phrases, or names given to a work of art, architecture, or other material culture works.
 For complex works, series, or collections, the title may refer to a discrete unit within the larger entity (a print from a series, a photograph in a collection, a panel from a fresco cycle, a building within a temple complex) or it may identify only the larger entity (series, collection, cycle) itself.

 Venus and Cupid |